alexeibex/alexeibex.github.io/ConstitutionalChapters/SeparationofPowers.md

       3. Has Congress Historically interfered?
       4. What power did Congress have to pass the Law
   - Justice Scalia Dissent: *Constitution gives both President & Congress foreign policy powers; Not exclusive*
-    - COngress may make laws necessary and proper for carrying into execution the President's powers, but hte President *must* take care that COngress's legislation "be faithfull executed"
+    - Congress may make laws necessary and proper for carrying into execution the President's powers, but hte President *must* take care that Congress's legislation "be faithfull executed"
 - See *[United States v.
 Belmont](Link)*
 - Executive Agreements
   - See *[Dames & Moore v.
 Regan](Link)*